Millerborn/prime-todo-app/README.md

 * Terraform resources have been created
 * The API Gateway Invoke URL has been added to the client/src/API.ts file as the `apiGatewayUrl` variable
+* As a note - the API Gateway can take 5 - 10 minutes to start working

 To use the App locally, follow these steps: